aceisace/Raspberry-Pi-Setup/README.md

-# A simple and fast way to get started on a fresh install of Raspbian using a single command.
+# Get started quickly on a fresh install of Raspbian with a single command

 ## Main features
 * Expand the filesystem